How to manage hair loss due to stress?

 I. Link between hair loss and stress

-The biological mechanisms at play
+The biological mechanisms involved

 The hair life cycle and its imbalance during periods of stress